godot-rust/gdnative/CONTRIBUTING.md

 ## Testing

-- run `cargo test --all` from the root of the repository.
+Everywhere: run `cargo test --workspace` from the root of the repository.

-- on GNU/Linux OSes:
+On GNU/Linux operating systems:

 ```
 cd test